 Top Sellers for Seiko and Citizen

-The best place to start is by comparing the top selling watches of Seiko and Citizen.
+The best place to start is by comparing a couple of the top selling watches of Seiko and Citizen.

 That would pit the Seiko Men’s SNK805 Seiko 5 Automatic Watch against the Citizen Men’s BM8180-03E.